CloudStar2077/Minecraft-Gaming-Server/README.md

 mv example.env .env  # rename the example.env to .env
  ```
 > [!IMPORTANT]
-> Keep in Mind to never commit your .env
+> Keep in mind not to commit your .env file.

 - Build docker image
 ```bash